microsoft/vscode-docs/api/extension-guides/virtual-workspaces.md

 Still, we want to make sure as many extensions as possible work in that setup and that we have a good user experience with when VS Code is used to browse and edit remote resources.

-This guide shows how extensions can test against virtual workspaces, helps adopting and introduces the new `virtualWorkspaces` capability property.
+This guide shows how extensions can test against virtual workspaces, helps adopting and introduces the `virtualWorkspaces` capability property.

-Adopting your extension to work with virtual resources is also an important step to have it work in VS Code for the Web.
+Adopting an extension to work with virtual workspaces is also an important step to have it work in VS Code for the Web.
 There, VS Code runs entirely inside a browser and workspaces are virtual due to the browser sandbox.
 See the [Web Extension](/api/extension-guides/web-extensions) adoption guide for more details.

 ## Is my extension affected?